stackscz/re-app-builder/guide.md

 $ yarn run dev
 ```

-and in your browser view on this address `http://localhost:8080/`
+and in your browser view it on this address `http://localhost:8080/`

 You can now continue by replacing the "Hello World" in ./src/index.js by your first react component.